Artcs1/VLM-Privacy/README.md

 ## 📌 TODO

 ### ✅ Done
-- Release full code
+- Release full code (with paper experiments)
-- Relase demo and reproductible code=
+- Relase demo in notebook

 ### 🛠️ In Progress
 - **TODO**: Provide a deploy with gradio